10 Things I Wish I Knew as a Freshman Theatre Major

 - OnStage Washington State Columnist

-It’s officially back-to-school season and, despite my degree still being hot off the printer, I find myself already waxing nostalgically about my freshman year as a theatre major.
+While it's only been a couple of years, find myself already waxing nostalgically about my freshman year as a theatre major.
 That year was a great growing experience but also incredibly difficult, so this one is for all you baby theatre students wandering wide-eyed into the world of university theatre.

 Study the business side of show business

 Especially if your focus is acting, it’s easy to get caught up in the art side of theatre because, well, that’s mostly what you’ll be doing.
 But I cannot emphasize enough how crucial it is that everyone in theatre understand the practical business side.
 In my program, I studied acting along with a bit of history, costuming, and tech.
 Fortunately, I was able to take an audition prep class my very last quarter, and that class gave me a wealth of information which I simply had no idea about before.
 So, even though your program may not prioritize the nuts-and-bolts of theatre business, find ways to learn about topics such as unions and agents, tax deductions, proper headshots and resumes, managing personal finances, and how theatres are run from a business perspective.
 Actors are responsible for marketing themselves, and a solid understanding of the reality of life as a theatre artist is an essential tool you may not necessarily learn in your classes.
 Also, asking professors directly for advice on these issues is a great alternative when theatre business is not directly being taught.

 Find things outside of theatre to love